O365/python-o365/docs/latest/_sources/usage/calendar.rst.txt

 1. Include_recurring=True:

-    It's important to know that when querying events with include_recurring=True (which is the default), it is required that you must provide a query parameter with the start and end attributes defined.
+    It's important to know that when querying events with include_recurring=True (which is the default), it is required that you must provide start and end parameters, these may be simple date strings, python dates or individual queries.
     Unlike when using include_recurring=False those attributes will NOT filter the data based on the operations you set on the query (greater_equal, less, etc.) but just filter the events start datetime between the provided start and end datetimes.

 2. Shared Calendars: